SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 ### OpenRouter

 [OpenRouter](https://openrouter.ai) is a kind of gateway and hosting environment for many models of different providers, even many source LLMs are available here.
+It has become my favorite provider in the sense of a one-stop-shop for LLM access.
 You have to buy a few credits (5$ at least) [here](https://openrouter.ai/credits), before you can use the service.
-After you have create an API key and configured it as described above, you have access to a long list of different models.
+Then create an API key in your user account and include it in the configuration as described above.
+The last step is to choose the model you want to use from the very long list [here](https://openrouter.ai/models).
+There are even models available, which do not create any costs when called through the API, like the "meta-llama/llama-3-8b-instruct:free".
+But as mentioned above, the performance and domain knowledge might not meet your expectations.

 ### GPT4All